Songbirds of the Swamp: June 14 – 15

 We’ll hike along the trails of the Furnace Town Historic Site, nestled between the Pocomoke State Forest and The Nature Conservancy’s Nassawango Creek Preserve.
 These forests are characterized by large areas of Loblolly Pine, mixed pine-hardwood, bottomland hardwood, and Bald Cypress trees.
 Along the trails, we’ll search for breeding neotropical migrants such as warblers, vireos, flycatchers and tanagers.
 We’ll begin the tour from 8:00 to 9:00 am exploring the trails and pond outside the Furnace Town fences.
 At 9:00 am, we’ll enter the grounds of the historic site to bird the property until 11:00 am.

 Special offer for our DBW Birders!
-All participants in the morning walk at Furnace Town will be invited back that evening for a Summer Music Concert from 5:00 – 8:00 pm featuring Heinz and the Red Bird!
+All who participate in the morning walk at Furnace Town are invited back that evening for a Summer Music Concert with Bryan & the Barn Owls from 5:00 – 8:00 pm!
 Your morning entry fee covers the cost of admission to the evening concert.
 Click here or scroll down to learn more!

 Summer Music at Furnace Town (LIVE MUSIC)